 Daniela Delgado Villanueva

 Verónica Jiménez is an intern for ART WORKS Projects.
-She is a junior at Cristo Rey Jesuit High School and has a passion for art and music.
+She is a rising senior at Cristo Rey Jesuit High School and has a passion for art and music.
 She has worked at ART WORKS Projects for the past year, and her goal is to help the organization raise awareness about human rights issues.
 In the future she hopes to attend the School of the Art Institute to pursue a career that involves art and/or social justice.

 Greg Doench is an architect and exhibition designer who has worked internationally on a range of cultural, commercial, and institutional buildings.
 As a principle in the national architectural design studio LARC, Greg brings years of international project experience as well as a background in large buildings and small scale furniture and fabrication.
 He provides the creative team with strong technical support in all of its installations.
 Greg’s experience in designing cultural centers also allows him to understand and account for the challenges and opportunities of the large international tours undertaken in each of ART WORKS Projects’ installations.